80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of a sudden impact or hit

-Example sentence With a loud bam, the door burst open, startling everyone in the room.
+Example in a sentence With a loud bam, the door burst open, startling everyone in the room.

 4. Bang